-- Sarah has long been responsible for managing her personal savings, earning money to buy things she wants and then spending, saving and giving responsibly.
+- Ashar has long been responsible for managing her personal savings, earning money to buy things she wants and then spending, saving and giving responsibly.
 Why on earth would she not get credit for the hard work she puts into this?

-- As it happens, I spent many years as a personal finance writer, so Sarah probably has heard way more than she wants to about that topic, including a ton about how credit works and the ins and outs of debt.
+- As it happens, I spent many years as a personal finance writer, so Ashar probably has heard way more than she wants to about that topic, including a ton about how credit works and the ins and outs of debt.

 - We’re also big fans of talking about our own finances with Sarah, so she’s been part and parcel to a lot of financial happenings, such as job changes, a divorce, leasing and buying a car, etc.

 Course description: Exploration of mortgages, credit scores, stock market, national/international finance